Published On: Mar 06 2013 06:53:01 PM ESTUpdated On: Mar 12 2015 02:00:00 AM EDT

 1971: Paul McCartney wins his lawsuit to turn The Beatles' financial affairs over to a receiver and not Allen Klein, who was managing John Lennon, George Harrison and Ringo Starr.
 The Beatles' contractual partnership would not be officially dissolved until Jan.
 9, 1975.

-1970: Writer, editor and publisher Dave Eggers, known for the best-selling memoir "A Heartbreaking Work of Staggering Genius" and for founding the independent publishing house McSweeney's, is born in Boston, Mass.
+1970: Writer, editor and publisher Dave Eggers, known for the best-selling memoir "A Heartbreaking Work of Staggering Genius" and for founding the independent publishing house McSweeney's, is born in Boston, Massachusetts.

 1969: Paul McCartney of The Beatles marries photographer Linda Eastman in a small civil ceremony in London, England.
 The couple is seen here in 1976 during the Wings Over America tour.
 The couple remained together up until Linda McCartney's April 17, 1998, death from breast cancer at the age of 56.

-1968: Actor Aaron Eckhart, best known for his film roles in "Erin Brockovich," "Thank You for Smoking" and "The Dark Knight," is born in Cupertino, Calif.
+1968: Actor Aaron Eckhart, best known for his film roles in "Erin Brockovich," "Thank You for Smoking" and "The Dark Knight," is born in Cupertino, California.

 1967: "The Velvet Underground And Nico," the debut album by rock band The Velvet Underground and vocal collaborator Nico, is released.
 The album, recognizable for its cover art featuring an Andy Warhol print of a banana, was a commercial and critical failure upon its release, but has since been recognized as one of the most influential and critically acclaimed rock albums in history.